-First, your team must establish the current state, or the “baseline” of the process before making any changes.
-The baseline becomes the standard against which any improvement is measured.
+First, teams establish the current state or the “baseline” of the process before making any changes.
+The baseline becomes the standard against which the team measures their improvement.
 This is a key step as the data collected during the Measure Phase is compared against the data collected in the Improve Phase to confirm the improvement.

-Once the team has conducted their initial data collection they will have more details around process performance, potential causes and potential goals.
-This data is incorporated into the Charter to more accurately describe the issue.
+Once the team has conducted their initial data collection they will have more details around process performance and potential goals.
+The team updates their Project Charter as collected data more accurately describes the problem and the goal.